3 Quick Steps to Capture Lessons Learned in Project Management

 2. Capture Lessons Learned

 Capturing lessons learned is integral to the project’s growth and development.
-Conducting lessons-learned sessions at crucial project milestones and closures provides an opportunity to reflect, learn, and apply valuable insights for future endeavors.
+Conducting lessons-learned sessions at important project milestones and closures provides an opportunity to reflect, learn, and apply valuable insights for future projects.

 This question focuses on the successes of the project.
 Identifying these positive aspects boosts team morale and helps replicate these successes in future projects.